GRTO/modal-question/README.md

 I created some PRs to show how I worked in real life in this small example.
 Adding some PRs with description and creating some branches.

-> _"Hope you can learn with this project about how work with hooks, HOC, react-spring, emotion js and flex-box."_ - GRTO
+> _"Hope you can learn with this project about how to work with hooks, HOC, react-spring, emotion js and flex-box."_ - GRTO